-After lunch and outdoor recess, the students continued working independently while I met with more groups.
+Following lunch and indoor recess the students continued their independent work while I met with more groups.

 - ► 2017 (178)